 We have transacted in foreign currencies and expect to transact in foreign currencies in the future.
 In addition, our international subsidiaries maintain assets and liabilities that are denominated in currencies other than the functional operating currencies of these entities.
 Accordingly, changes in the value of foreign currencies relative to the U.S. dollar will affect our revenue and operating results due to transactional and translational remeasurement that is reflected in our earnings.
-As a result of such foreign currency exchange rate fluctuations, it could be more difficult to detect underlying trends in our business and results of operations.
+As a result of such foreign currency exchange rate fluctuations, which have been increasingly prevalent alongside a strengthening U.S. dollar over recent periods, it could be more difficult to detect underlying trends in our business and results of operations.
 In addition, to the extent that fluctuations in currency exchange rates cause our results of operations to differ from our expectations or the expectations of our investors, the trading price of our common stock could be adversely affected.
 We do not currently maintain a program to hedge transactional exposures in foreign currencies.
 However, in the future, we may use derivative instruments, such as foreign currency forward and option contracts, to hedge certain exposures to fluctuations in foreign currency exchange rates.
 The use of such hedging activities may not offset any or more than a portion of the adverse financial effects of unfavorable movements in foreign exchange rates over the limited time the hedges are in place.
 Moreover, the use of hedging instruments may introduce additional risks if we are unable to structure effective hedges with such instruments.